Force behind the forces: Book captures lives of wives of slain army personnel | Law-Order

 A soldier sacrifices his today for our tomorrow but an army wife sacrifices her tomorrow for our today, says Swapnil Pandey, a well-known defence author who has penned a book highlighting the sacrifices of army wives who lost their husbands in the line of duty.

 ''Actually, this book happened to me and as they say words control you and not the other way round.
-My thought process had already started shaping after I met the wife of a jawan killed in action and who had been abandoned by her in-laws,'' says 36-year-old Pandey during an interaction with PTI.
+My thought process started taking shape after I met the wife of a jawan killed in action and who had been abandoned by her in-laws,'' 36-year-old Pandey told PTI.

-After penning two fictions -- 'Soldier's Girl' in 2017 and 'Love story of a Commando' in 2019 -- ''I wanted to do a book based on real life stories and I could not have found a better one than highlighting the sacrifices of army widows.
-The stories are akin to rising like a phoenix from the ashes,'' she said.
+''I could not have found a better one than highlighting the sacrifices of army widows.
+Their stories are akin to someone rising like a phoenix from the ashes,'' says Pandey, who has previously worked with Wipro, HDFC and Lovely Professional University.

-Pandey argues in her book that it is a myth that the wife of a soldier always lives in the shadow of her husband, and it is time to tell the world that the women behind the forces are actually their driving force.
+She says it is a myth that the wife of a soldier always lives in the shadow of her husband, and adds it is time to tell the world that the women behind the forces are actually their driving force.

-''Writing this book was a brave decision, at least I feel so often I had to face writer's block as it is not easy to write about broken dreams, lost hopes and shattered families,'' she said.
+''Writing this book was a brave decision.
+I so often faced writer's block as it was not easy to write about broken dreams, lost hopes and shattered families,'' she said.

-Pandey has included seven chapters in her book about seven different army couples and made attempts to capture the untold moments of the brave women who suddenly have to take control of the families that have been shattered in a single stroke after their husbands have been killed in a gunfight with terrorists or at the border or in some crash.
+Pandey has included seven chapters about seven army couples in her book and made attempts to capture the untold moments of the brave women who suddenly had to take control of the shattered families after their husbands were killed in a gunfight with terrorists or at the border or in some crashes.

-''These are not reel types of love stories which are being imagined by our new generation but the real life love stories where a couple has been separated in extraordinary situations and destiny snatched them in the most brutal way,'' the author argued.
+''These are not reel types of love stories which are being imagined by our new generation, but real-life love stories where couples have been separated in extraordinary situations and destiny snatched away their partners in the most brutal ways,'' the author said.

-The comments of former Army chief Gen V P Malik are part of the book where he said the author and her book leaves the reader with pathos and great respect for every 'Veer Nari'.
+In his comments which are part of the book, former Army chief Gen V P Malik said the author and her book leave the reader with pathos and great respect for every 'Veer Nari'.

-''These are real life stories of brave hearts who made supreme sacrifices for the nation and their very courageous spouses.
+''These are real-life stories of brave hearts who made the supreme sacrifice for the nation and their very courageous spouses.
 There is valour, there is grief, strength and determination,'' Gen (retired) Malik said and added that every chapter of the book, which shows interweaving of duty and romance, touches the heart.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)